jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/definitions.md

 This is because only certain definite bodies can, at the same moment of time, be contiguous to the same movable body.

 8.4.
 That he does not say, without qualification, that the transfer takes place from the vicinity of contiguous bodies, but only from the vicinity of contiguous bodies that are regarded as at rest.

 For in order that a body A may be moved away from a body B, which is at rest, the same force and action are required on the one side as on the other.

 This is evident in the example of a boat that is sticking to the mud or sand at the bottom of the water.

 To push it forward, an equal force must be applied to the bottom as to the boat.
-Therefore the force by which bodies are to be moved is expended equally on the moved body and on the body at rest.
+Therefore, the force by which bodies are to be moved is expended equally:
+- on the moved body and
+- on the body at rest.

 The transfer is reciprocal.

-If the boat is separated from the sand, the sand is also separated from the boat.
+**If the boat is separated from the sand, the sand is also separated from the boat.**

 Therefore, when bodies separate from one another, if we were to attribute to them without qualification equal motions in opposite directions, refusing to regard one of them as at rest simply on the grounds that there is the same action in the one case as in the other, then we should also be compelled to attribute to bodies that are universally regarded as at rest (e.g., the sand from which the boat is separated) the same amount of motion as to the moving bodies.

 The same action is required on the one side as on the other, and the transfer is reciprocal.
 But this would be too remote from the normal usages oflanguage.

 However, although those bodies from which other bodies are separated are regarded as at rest and are also spoken of in this way, we shall remember that everything in the moving body on account of which it is said to move is also in the body at rest.

 8.5.
-Finally, that it is also clear from the definition that each body possesses only one motion peculiar to itself because it is understood to move away only from one set of bodies contiguous to it and at rest.
-However, if the moving body forms part of other bodies having other motions, we clearly understand that it can also participate in innumerable other motions.
+Each body possesses only one motion peculiar to itself because it moves away only from one set of bodies contiguous to it and at rest.

+However, if the moving body forms part of other bodies having other motions, then it can also participate in innumerable other motions.

 But because it is not easy to understand so many motions at the same time, or even to recognize them all, it will be sufficient to consider in each body that unique motion, which is peculiar to it.
-See
-Art.
+See Art.
 31 Part 2 Principia.

-9. By a circle of moving bodies we understand only a formation where the last body, in motion because of the impulse of another body, immediately touches the first of the moving bodies, even though the figure formed by all the bodies together through the impulse of a single motion may be very contorted.
+9. A circle of moving bodies is a formation where the last body, in motion because of the impulse of another body, immediately touches the first of the moving bodies, even though the shape formed by all the bodies together through the impulse of a single motion may be very contorted.